 Dr Subha Nagarajan is the Managing Director, Africa, Overseas Private Investment Corporation (OPIC), US Embassy – Abidjan, Côte d'Ivoire.
 Nagarajan is a featured speaker at the upcoming African Power Finance & Investment Forum at African Utility Week.

 The Opic interview:“Our current commitments will support the creation of almost 1,500 new MW of electricity generation across Sub-Saharan Africa”

-1. Can we start with an overview of OPIC and projects.
+Can you give an overview of OPIC and the projects in its portfolio?

 The Overseas Private Investment Corporation (OPIC), the U.S. Government’s development finance institution, mobilizes private capital to help solve critical development challenges and in doing so, advances U.S. foreign policy.
 Because OPIC works with the U.S. private sector, it helps U.S. businesses gain footholds in emerging markets, catalyzing revenues, jobs and growth opportunities both at home and abroad.
 OPIC achieves its mission by providing investors with financing, political risk insurance, and support for private equity funds.

 • Direct loan and guarantees up to $250 million worth with maturities as long as 20 years on projects that meet minimum U.S. ownership requirements.